anne-gcd/MTG-Link/README.md

 #   2 files 'xxx.bxu.info.txt' (log files)
 #   test.gfa.140-L+_140-R+.g1000.c5000.k51.a2.bxu.insertions.fasta (inserted sequences found by MindTheGap, with their qualitative scores)
 ```
-The output GFA file (`mtglink_test.gfa`) should contain 4 S-lines (2 for both flanking contigs sequences, and 2 for both gap-filled sequences) and 4 E-lines.
+The output GFA file (`test_mtglink.gfa`) should contain 4 S-lines (2 for both flanking contigs sequences, and 2 for both gap-filled sequences) and 4 E-lines.
 The set of gap-filled sequences (`test.gfa.gapfill_seq.fasta`) should contain 2 gap-filled sequences (the forward of length 1999 bp, and the reverse of length 2001 bp).